Techniques

 Geophysical Surveys

 Seismic surveys use vibration (induced by an explosive charge or sound generating equipment) to provide a picture of subterranean rock formations at depth, often as deep as 30,000 feet below ground level (BGL).
-This is accomplished by generating sound waves downward, which reflect off various boundaries between different rock strata.
+This is accomplished by generating sound waves downward, which reflect off of various boundaries between different rock strata.
 The sound waves are generated by small explosive charges embedded in the ground or by vibrator trucks, sometimes referred to as thumpers, which shake the ground with hydraulically driven metal pads.

 The human ear can barely hear the thump, but the frequency generated penetrates the earth's crust.
 The echoes are detected by electronic devices called geophones which receive the reflected sound waves.
 The data is recorded on magnetic tape which is printed to produce a two-dimensional graphic illustrating the subsurface geology.